kizu/if-ie.styl/README.md

 <![endif]-->
 ```

 There are two things to mention:

 - The main thing: there are conditional comments that tells each browser to get only one stylesheet.
 So, basically, we get only one request per browser, even for IE, yay!
 - I use the meta to convert IE8 to the IE7 mode: IE8 is not ideal and it's much easier to have only one version if IE in testing.
 Also, IE7 renders CSS strangely faster than IE8.
 And there are a lot of other things too.

-4. Profit!

 ## Features